Electrical Contractors' Licensing Board

 Continuing Education Requirement

-14 hours of board approved continuing education is required each biennium prior to the renewal period for both certified and registered contractors; at least 7 hours of which are on technical subjects; 1 hour on workers’ compensation; 1 hour on workplace safety; 1 hour on business practices and 1 hour of advanced course.
+14 hours of board approved continuing education is required each biennium prior to the renewal period for both certified and registered contractors; at least 7 hours of which are on technical subjects; 1 hour on workers’ compensation; 1 hour on workplace safety; 1 hour on business practices, 1 hour of advanced course and 1 hour Florida Laws and Rules.
 Multiple license holders are required to complete the continuing education requirements only once each biennium.
 Contractors who are engaged in alarm system contracting must take a 2 hour false alarm prevention course as a part of their continuing education.